Lyme Guidelines Conflict: IDSA vs ILADS Explained

 - Do you consider coinfections and individual patient factors?

-- How do you weigh risks and benefits when symptoms continue?
+- How do you weigh the risks and benefits of additional treatment?

 - How will treatment response be monitored?